 Basically, there are 3 possibilities: open wound treatment, the hardly used hemming of the wound edges to flatten the wound (marsupialisation) and the closure of the wound by suture.

 What is meant by this is not rare: We'll see.
 The 5-10 cm long and 3 - 5 cm wide wound should fill with scar tissue.
 To avoid premature closure, the wound cavity is stuffed with a tamponade.

 There are two ways of wound healing: Primary wound healing occurs when the edges of the wound are in close contact, e.g. in a sutured wound.
 First, it sticks together with fibrin, a protein from coagulation factors in the blood.
 The scar gains firmness in the second step when connective tissue cells multiply and form stable collagen fibres.

 After the radical excision only secondary wound healing is possible.
 First the wound cleans itself.
 Then it fills with granulation tissue.
 When the skin level is reached, new skin grows over the scar in a final step.

 In case of secondary wound healing, physical protection is of no use.
 Wound infections are rare.
 In the coccyx region, regrowing hair and loose hair from other parts of the body as well as textile particles from clothing are the most frequent disturbing factors.
 We have already found hair from other family members and pets in non-healing wounds at Pilonidal Sinus .

-Unfortunately, the simple suture in the midline only heals without problems in some cases.
+Unfortunately, the suture in the midline heals without problems only in part of the cases.

 Regrowing and loose hairs penetrate the sutured wound, the stitches hinder the necessary shaving.